aozaki-kuro/tokomachi-wiki/docs/topics/music/suisei_ghost/README.md

 ::: details Tweet Translation

 :::

 But still some lead indicated that Toko might already waiting at the backstage.

 - Suisei asked if Toko wants some pizza.
 - Toko followed the members of AIRS (Natsuiro Matsuri, Omaru Polka, Aki Rosenthal, Tokoyami Towa)

+Toko once invited Suisei to her live concert (see also: _[<i class="fa-solid fa-microphone-lines" /> Topics: Tokomachi Radio](/topics/tokomachi_radio_s01/)_ ) and according to Suisei, she wanted to invite Toko to her live concert in return and she did.

+## After talk

+Toko and Suisei said they decided what to sing pretty fast.

 ## Related posts